It looks like you are using an old version of your browser and some features of our website might not work properly.

 At Coles, we believe that we have a responsibility to work with the cocoa, coffee and tea industries to ensure that these commodities are sourced ethically and sustainably and to help grow a market for independently certified products such as Fairtrade, Rainforest Alliance and UTZ.

-All Coles Brand tea and coffee is now from certified sources (UTZ, Fairtrade or Rainforest Alliance).We are also committed to using certified cocoa in all Coles Brand products by 2020.
+All Coles own brand loose tea and tea bags are from certified sources, and the business is committed to using certified coffee and cocoa in all Coles own brand coffee, cocoa and chocolate products by 2020.

 Customer receipts at all Coles supermarkets, liquor and convenience outlets are certified to the Forest Stewardship Council standard to complement Coles’ ongoing commitment to sustainable paper products.